Dr Débora Vasconcelos e Sá

 Background

-Debora's research focuses on the quality of interactions between the relative/carer and their family member/client.
+Débora's research focuses on interactions between the relative/carer and their family member/client.
 Her research looks at Expressed Emotion, attributions and behavioural control and how these variables impact on the relative/carer’s and family member/client’s outcome and recovery.
-Debora uses qualitative and quantitative methods such as Experience Sampling Methodology/Ecological Momentary Assessment (EMA).
+She uses qualitative and quantitative methods such as Experience Sampling Methodology/Ecological Momentary Assessment (EMA).

-Debora is a member of the ARU Centre for Mind and Behaviour.
+Débora is a member of the Research Centre for Better Living (Applied Health and Mind and Body groups).

 Spoken Languages